Mesothelioma Stages

 Stages of Other Mesothelioma Types

-• Pericardial mesothelioma: Diagnosis in early stages is rare.
-80-90% of pericardial mesothelioma patients are diagnosed only after they have died.
-Early-stage treatment includes surgery to remove the lining of the heart (pericardiectomy) and all visible cancer tumors.
+• Pericardial mesothelioma: Between 80% and 90% of patients are diagnosed only after they have died from advanced cancer.
+Early-stage treatment includes surgery to remove the lining of the heart (pericardiectomy) and cancer tumors.

-• Testicular mesothelioma: Cancer forms in testicular lining in its early stages before spreading.
-Early-stage patients can get a surgery called an orchidectomy to remove cancer tumors and affected tissue.
-Combining surgery, chemotherapy, and/or radiation can also help late-stage patients.
+• Testicular mesothelioma: Early-stage patients can get a surgery called an orchidectomy to remove cancer tumors.
+Surgery, chemotherapy, and radiation can also help late-stage patients.

 Malignant Mesothelioma Staging Systems

-Three systems were created to help doctors classify a patient’s mesothelioma stage.
+Three systems were created to help mesothelioma doctors classify cancer stage.
 The Tumor Node Metastasis (TNM) system is the only one used today.

 TNM Staging System